 So then, when is the best time to avoid the crowds?

 Well, I ended up being pretty spot on, as when I got to the parking lot, there was no one that I could see on their way up or arriving at that time.
 While the lot was full of cars, those people were already near the top of the mountain waiting for sunrise.

 I think during my time up the trail, I must have only saw a handful of other people going up.
 As I got closer to the top, most of those people who were up there for sunrise were already on their way down back to their cars.

 We thought we may have been at the wrong place initially!
 It was a surreal experience being at the top and enjoying the view without the craziness of the crowds.
 Just spending the 30 minutes up top in complete peace and quiet, taking in the surroundings will be a memory I won’t forget.

 So, is that the solution to avoid the crowds or did I just get super lucky?
 Comment down below if you decide to give it a try yourself!

-10. Where to Stay in Wanaka
+12) Where to Stay in Wanaka

 Wanaka was one of my favorite spots in New Zealand.
 It is a small lakeside town with plenty of small restaurants, bars, cafes, and shops.
 There are several accommodation options to choose from at various price points.
 Below are some recommended options to browse through: